Espa?ol

 For medical questions, we encourage you to review our information with your doctor.

-The tumor sample removed from a patient with CUP is typically tested for "targetable mutations."
-This means that the tumor undergoes genetic testing, also known as next generation sequencing or genomic profiling.
-The results may show if the tumor has DNA mutations that would respond to current targeted therapy.
-Examples of tumor mutations which may respond to specific targeted therapy include EGFR, ALK, ROS1, BRAF, NTRK, HER2, KRAS and others.
+Names for this testing include comprehensive molecular profiling (CMP), next generation sequencing (NGS), or genomic profiling.
+The results show if the tumor has DNA mutations that might respond to current targeted therapies.
+Examples of tumor mutations which may respond include EGFR, ALK, ROS1, BRAF, NTRK, HER2, KRAS and others.

 One target on squamous cell cancers of the head and neck is called epidermal growth factor receptor (EGFR).
 Cells from many of these cancers have too many copies of EGFR, which helps them grow faster and become more resistant to radiation or chemotherapy (chemo).
-A drug called cetuximab (Erbitux) blocks EGFR, and can help patients with squamous cell cancers of the head and neck area.
-It’s often used along with radiation or chemotherapy (chemo), but it can also be used by itself to treat people whose cancers no longer respond to chemo and who can’t take radiation.
+A drug called cetuximab (Erbitux) blocks EGFR and can help patients with squamous cell cancers of the head and neck area.
+It’s often used along with radiation or conventional chemotherapy (chemo), but it can also be used by itself to treat people whose cancers no longer respond to chemo and who cannot tolerate radiation.

 To learn more about how targeted drugs are used to treat cancer, see Targeted Cancer Therapy.